23 Good Work Habit Examples to Build a Successful Career

 23. Learn to Listen

-Speaking is only a portion of the communication process, and is often less valuable than listening.
+Speaking is only a portion of the communication process and is often less valuable than listening.

 Have you ever interacted with someone who talks so much that you can't get a word in?

-A few tips on active listening:
+Here are a few tips on active listening:

 • Offer the person you are talking to both verbal and visible cues that you are listening.
 This requires looking them in the eye and nodding to indicate that you understand what they are saying.

-This does not mean that you are a pushover, but rather that you have interest in what other people are saying because you see an opportunity to learn from them and use their information to make your business more successful.
+This does not mean that you are a pushover, but rather that you have an interest in what other people are saying because you see an opportunity to learn from them and use their information to make your business more successful.

 Final Thoughts on Good Work Habits

 It’s not hard to build a successful career.
-The trick is to focus on building a series of good work habits (and breaking the bad work habits) that help you stand out from the competition.
+The trick is to focus on creating a series of good work habits (and breaking the bad work habits) that help you stand out from the competition.

 Related Habit Posts: